cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 The tiled copy function `make_tiled_copy` takes in the atom, the thread layout, and the values given to each thread.
 Our `Copy_Atom` is 128-bit wide chunk of 8 fp16 numbers, which is 8 values per thread.
 Given our row-major inputs, the output layout has to be: `Layout<Shape<_1, _8>>{}`.
 The layout is the thread layout, i.e. how you want to distribute your threads per tile.
 Assuming `kNThreads=128`, we have to give each thread a 128-bit chunk.
 The stride determines which 128-thread tile of memory comes next.
 The easiest strategy is to simply spread the tiles across along columns and then the rows, essentially filling it from the top like an upside-down cup.

 Funnily enough, it gets slightly tricky here because of bank conflict optimization.
 Dao uses the same tiled copy setup for Q, K, V despite them having slightly different dimensions.
-We'll revsit this when we talk about bank conflicts, but for now, assume our smem block is of shape `(_, kBlockKSmem)`, where `kBlockKSmem` is the column width for all 3 tensors.
+We'll revisit this when we talk about bank conflicts, but for now, assume our smem block is of shape `(_, kBlockKSmem)`, where `kBlockKSmem` is the column width for all 3 tensors.
 We can compute the layout as:

 ```cpp
 // pseudocode; assume static constexpr ints